 If you live in the Northeast, every university costs a lot of money.
-The average student in the Northeast spends more than $35,000 per year on education, according to a study by Sallie Mae.
+The average student in the Northeast spends more than $35,000 per year on education, according to the Institute for College Access and Success.

 Elsewhere in the country, the average runs from $19,181 to $21,577.
-Here in North Carolina, in-state tuition for UNC Chapel Hill is just $8,566 per year.
-In New York, the in-state tuition for the University of Buffalo costs $9,574 per year.
-And living costs are higher, too!
+Here in North Carolina, in-state tuition for UNC Chapel Hill is just $8,986 per year.
+For comparison, in New York, the in-state tuition for the University of Buffalo costs $10,524 per year — and living costs are higher, too!

 Want to stay where you are?
 Financially independent kids can establish residency in a different state to gain access to in-state tuition costs.